allejo/LeagueOverseer/README.md

         git clone -b release https://github.com/allejo/LeagueOverseer.git

-4. The latest BZFlag trunk will contain a script called 'addToBuild.sh' and it will allow you to add the plugin to the build system.

-        sh addToBuild.sh LeagueOverseer

-5. Instruct the build system to generate a Makefile and then compile and install the plugin.
+4. Instruct the build system to generate a Makefile and then compile and install the plugin.

-        cd ..; ./autogen.sh; ./configure; make; make install;
+        cd ..; ./autogen.sh; ./configure --enable-custom-plugins=LeagueOverseer; make; make install;

 Documentation
 -------------